neu-se/CS4910-7580-Spring-2023/assessments/project.md

 The project status update should reflect on the progress that you have made thus far and outline the work that remains to be done on your project.
 The status update should address the following points:

 1. What have you accomplished?
+Include a link to the code that you have written so far.
 2. What challenges have you encountered?
 3. Are there any difficulties that are currently preventing you from making progress?
 4. What tasks do you still need to complete?